-For a One Day Boston Itinerary, we recommend following our outline for Day 2 of our above itinerary.
-If there is no baseball game during your visit, instead opt to take the brewery tour that we recommend on Day 2 (or a Boston Food Tour).
+For a One Day Boston Itinerary, we recommend following our outline for Day 1 of our above itinerary.
+If there is no sporting event during your visit, instead opt to take the brewery tour that we recommend on Day 2 (or a Boston Food Tour).

-Pro Tip: Visitors pressed for time can streamline their One Day in Boston Itinerary with a convenient Boston One Day Tour – like this tour!
+Pro Tip: Visitors pressed for time can streamline their One Day in Boston Itinerary with a convenient self-guided Boston One Day Tour on the extremely popular Boston Trolley!

 Boston 2-Day Itinerary

 Planning a 2-Day Boston Itinerary allows for a lot more sightseeing!
 That said, you will still need a succinct plan.